Rohitsharma2110/Generating_Express_Server/README.md

 How to Check the functioning of generated server :

   we can use "Postman" => Postman is a API platform for building and using APIs.
-We can send different types of request to our running server routes and also we can pass different attributes in the request header (like : "authorization" : "admin" , "authorization" : "user", etc.) to check the functioning of middlewares.
+We can send different types of request to our running server routes and also we can pass different attributes in the request header (like : authorization : admin , authorization : user, etc.) to check the functioning of middlewares.

+  --- Note : If we are using Postman then we only write 'authorization : admin' (instead of authorization : "admin"), because by-default admin is string. so we don't need to pass it in double quotes or single quotes.

+  If we pass like authorization : "admin" , then it will give message "Unauthorized".
+Because express will treat the value as (""admin"") instead of ('admin').